paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 : The book that inspired me into learning mathematics.
 It is just a collection of fun patterns, calculations and other entertainments across high-school math topics.

 The Math Book: Big Ideas Simply Explained (DK)
-: A visually rich encyclopedia which covers everything from ancient times all the way to modern-day math ideas.
+: A visually rich encyclopedia which covers many "big ideas" in mathematics from ancient times all the way to modern-day math ideas, explaining them in _layperson_'s language.

 Humble Pi (Matt Parker)
 : A highly entertaining read dissecting cases when maths goes wrong in the real world